 Walker states that he didn’t like the James Bond movies, finding them to be Hollywood fantasies, but then he states he thought of Bond when he was with a blond only hours after a secret meeting with the KGB.
 But be serious, Walker was hardly James Bond.

 He claims to have written the book for his children, but in the book he often brags of female conquests.
 He says he was concerned for his children and tried to protect them from his abusive wife, but he talked his son into committing espionage, and talked him right into federal prison.
 He also attempted to draw his daughter into the spy ring.

-Walker sees himself as a glamorous spy, but he was in fact merely a sneak thief.
+Walker sees himself as a glamorous spy, but he was in fact merely an unattractive and weaselly sneak thief.
 He stole classified documents and sold them to the Soviets in order to live a more prosperous lifestyle.

 The book will interest students of espionage and history, but it ought to be read after one reads other books on Walker, such as former FBI Special Agent Robert Hunter's Spy Hunter: Inside the Walker Espionage Case, and journalist Pete Earley's Family of Spies: Inside the John Walker Spy Ring.

 Note: The above column originally appeared at GreatHistory.com.